39 Of The Top Braid Hairstyles

 Smoky Blond Braid Bun

 The smoky tone of this hairstyle is emphasized by the inverse French braids on each side.
-If you have dark roots, your lighter ends will stand out in each braid.
-Braid the sides loosely, converging them in a messy bun at the nape of your neck.
+If you have dark roots, your lighter ends will stand out in each crown braid.
+Braid the sides loosely, converging them in a messy bun at the nape of your neck with bobby pins.
+This braiding technique is perfect for straight hair.

 Big To Small